 Catching some Zzz’s: Your Delta brain waves 0.5-4 Hz

 We experience Delta brain waves during our deepest stages of sleep, making them the slowest recorded brain waves.
-This kind of sleep is most often dreamless, and exists as a state of healing and rejuvenation (making it very important to get enough sleep each night).
-Without enough deep sleep through Delta waves at night, our body begins to lose its ability to become rejuvenated, our immune system is weakened, and the brain’s functioning ability begins to debilitate.
+This kind of sleep is most often dreamless, and exists as a state of rejuvenation (making it very important to get enough sleep each night).
+Without enough deep sleep through Delta waves at night, our body begins to lose its ability to become rejuvenated, which can adversely affect other body systems such as the immune system and cognitive function.

-We can maximize our restorative sleep with Sleep Peacefulli to ensure we experience our Delta brain waves each night during deep sleep.
-In doing so, our neurons receive the restoration needed for adequate regeneration to ensure a productive day tomorrow and a healthy brain for the long-term.
+We can maximize our restorative sleep to ensure we experience our Delta brain waves each night during deep sleep.
+In doing so, our neurons receive the rest they need to ensure a productive day tomorrow and a healthy brain for the long-term.

 For the daydreamers: Theta Brain waves

 At the center of our daydreaming, lighter levels of sleep, and emotional connection and relaxation is the classification of Theta brain waves.
 In this state, we're more relaxed and thinking moves more clearly, boosting creativity and intuition.
 We are withdrawn from our external senses and more focused on internal happenings, like the imagery we experience as we begin to dream at night.

 Yogis rejoice: Get zen with your Alpha Brain waves

 When we are feeling slight relaxation both physically and mentally, we are experiencing Alpha Brain waves.
 We’re still awake at this point, however our eyes may be closed such as when we are doing yoga or before falling asleep.
 Our mind is mostly idle –– absent of critical thinking, like when we are doing something relaxing such as painting or listening to music.